 We believe there is no one ultimate Martial Art style.
-Our program takes a holistic approach to Martial training by combining the traditional styles of Okinawan Karate, Torite-Jutsu, Combat Sambo, Defensive Tactics and Freestyle Tae Kwon Do.
-Students will learn self-defense, discipline, and methods of exercise for physical fitness and stress relief; all while training in a fun, yet structured environment.
+Our school takes an eclectic approach to Martial training by offering instruction in the traditional styles of Kenpo Karate-Jutsu, Torite Jutsu, Combat Sambo, Defensive Tactics and Freestyle Tae Kwon Do.
+Students will learn self-defense, discipline, methods of exercise for physical fitness and stress relief; all while training in a fun, yet structured environment.

 Trails End Martial Arts School Patch

 Kenpo Karate-Jutsu:is a conglomerate of Okinawan Kempo Karate and Kan Shu Kenpo Karate.
 Okinawan Kempo Karate originated in Okinawa, located south of Japan.
 Kan Shu Kenpo Karate is a blend of American / Northern Chinese Kenpo Karate.
 Kenpo Karate-Jutsu teaches impact strikes to vital areas and pressure points using the hands, feet, elbows, and knees.
 It also focuses on grappling manipulations, sweeps / throws (nage waza), and ground defense (ne waza).
 One of the highlights of this systems is Bunkai - the analysis of movements in a kata (forms or patterns) for the purposes of what kata was originally intended in combative scenarios.
 Torite Jutsu:This style was used by Law Enforcement in Okinawa during the old Ryukyu Kingdom Period.
 It utilizes Traditional Chinese Medicine as applied to Martial Science.
 Torite Jutsu means grappling or the grasping hand.
 It incorporates "Players to the Game" which maps out principles of biomechanics, anatomy, vital points and combat theories for engaging against a violent attack or restraining a resistive suspect.